UMC-Utrecht-RWE/ConcePTION-DP4_Migraine/README.md

 | p_parameters                         | additional_concepts.xlsx |

 # How to run
-1. Download the repository in your local setting
+1. Download the repository in your local setting.
-2. Copy the outputs from the Pregnancy algorithm in the p_steps folder
+2. Copy the outputs from the Pregnancy algorithm in the p_steps/Pregnancy algorithm/g_output/ folder.
 3. Run the to_run script.
-4. Please avoid running multiple scripts at the same time in your server.
-This can make this repository take 10x times longer to produce results.
+4. Avoid running multiple scripts at the same time in your server.
+This can make this script take 10x times longer to produce results.
-5. Once the script has ran, please cross-check the reports generated
+5. Once the script has ran, please cross-check the reports generated in the g_output folder.

 ## License
 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)